Please note that by continuing to use this site you consent to the terms of our

 Devices\Network discovery page

 From this page, you can scan your local area network or Active Directory Domain for computers that are not yet managed or protected by Avast.
-This involves designating a currently managed device to act as a scanning agent, which is very quick and easy to set up.
+To do this, you first need to designate a currently managed device as a scanning agent, which is very quick and easy to set up.
 You then just need to click Scan, and in a few moments, you will see a list of unmanaged devices.
 When we tried this out on our test LAN, all the Windows computers and even other network devices, such as routers and printers, were detected.
 You can deploy the endpoint protection software to manageable devices directly from the Network Discovery page.

-Here you can configure the protection settings for your devices.
-Small graphics next to each control indicate which operating systems (Windows clients, Windows servers, macOS) that item applies to.
-You can configure a wide range of settings in each policy.
-There are sections for General Settings (including updates, troubleshooting and restart options); Service Settings (antivirus, patch management and firewall); Exclusions (for antivirus and patch management); and Assignments (devices to which the policy is applied).
+You can use the Avast default policy or configure your own protection settings for managed devices.
+A wide range of settings can be configured in each policy.
+There are sections for General Settings (including updates, troubleshooting and restart options); Service Settings (antivirus, patch management, VPN, firewall and USB device control); Exclusions (for antivirus, patch management, and USB protection); and Assignments (devices to which the policy is applied).

-There are six different report categories for Business Antivirus Pro Plus: Executive Summary, Device Report, Tasks Report, Antivirus Threats Report, Patch Report, and Remote Control Report.
+There are ten different report categories for Avast Ultimate Business Security: Executive Summary, Device Report, Task Report, Audit Log, Antivirus Threat Report, Patch Report, Remote Control Report, Cloud Backup Overview,Cloud Backup History and USB Protection Report.
 You can click on any of these headings to see a graphical representation of recent activity.
-For example, Antivirus Threats Report shows a graph of malware items repaired, blocked, deleted, quarantined, or unresolved over the last month.
+For example, Antivirus Threat Report shows a graph of threats repaired, blocked, deleted, quarantined, or unresolved over the last month.
 You can create reports on a weekly or monthly schedule, and view scheduled reports already created.

 Here you can manage console users.
 There are two levels of permissions, which are essentially full control and read only.

-As you would expect, this shows you the product licences you currently have, how many of them you have used, and when they expire
+As you would expect, this shows you the product licences you currently have, the number used, and when they expire.

 Windows Endpoint Protection Client

 The user interface on protected endpoints consists of a System Tray icon and a program window (you can hide the System Tray icon via policy if you choose).
-Users can see the protection status and detection logs, run updates, and run quick, full and custom scans.
-They can also scan a file, folder or drive using Windows Explorer’s right-click menu.
-If you wish, users with Windows Administrator Accounts can be allowed to restore quarantined items, disable protection components, or uninstall the program.
+Users can see the protection status and detection logs, run updates, and run quick, full, targeted, boot-time and custom scans.
+They can also scan a file, folder or drive, or perform sandbox analysis on a file, using Windows Explorer’s right-click menu.

 Malware detection scenario

 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Avast did not initially take any action.
 However, when we tried to copy the malware to the Windows Desktop, Avast immediately detected and quarantined it.
-A pop-up alert was shown, which persisted until manually closed.
+Pop-up alerts were shown, which persisted until manually closed.
 No user action was required.
 Options to scan the PC, and see details of the detected threat, were shown.
 You can disable alerts via policy if you want.

-Bitdefender GravityZone Elite provides a cloud-based console for managing the endpoint protection software.
+Bitdefender GravityZone Business Security Premium provides a cloud-based console for managing the endpoint protection software.
 The product can administer networks with thousands of devices.
 We feel it would also be suitable for smaller businesses with tens of seats.

 Highly customisable pages